 Example: non-digits found in string argument to xs:int(…) constructor.

-Note: if a DFDL Implementation cannot distinguish Dynamic Type Errors from Static Type Errors, then a Dynamic Type Error should cause a Schema Definition Error
+Note: if a DFDL Implementation cannot distinguish Dynamic Type Errors from Static Type Errors, then a Dynamic Type Error must cause a Schema Definition Error

 Index out of bounds error – index not <= number of occurrences, or is < 1.